 When you’re looking at treadmills in this price range you can expect a number of extra features on top of the main components we mention above.
 Although these bonuses will vary from machine to machine, you may find touch screen displays with internet access, entertainment and app integration, HD training videos, music/speaker systems, adjustable fans and more.

 Some of these features of course are not 100% necessary, but they can help make for a much more enjoyable workout experience, which will keep you motivated to use them…any extra motivation is always a good thing when it comes to working out.

 Which best treadmill under $2000 should you choose?

 Our experts have selected their top choices in this price category, but choosing which one you should buy for your home gym is of course a personal decision.
 They are all great machines, and we believe that you’ll be very satisfied with any of them.

 Let’s take a closer look at our top picks to help you make a decision…

-The Nordictrack Commercial 2450 is the big brother to our top overall home treadmill, the Commercial 1750.
-It gives you all of the great features of that model: incline/decline, tons of workouts, large runner’s deck, advanced cushioning, iFit Coach training and more, with a larger 10″ HD touch screen.
+The NordicTrack Commercial 1750 is one of the most popular treadmills on the market today.
+It gives you all of the features you could possibly want: incline/decline, tons of workouts, large runner’s deck, advanced cushioning, iFit Coach training and more, with a larger 10″ HD touch screen.
 It has just about everything you could imagine in a home treadmill.